jyutzler/Bridge-Systems/system.md

 When using this treatment, responder bids 2♣ (Stayman) with any game invitational hand.
 A rebid of 2NT over a 2♦ or 2♠ response shows an invitational hand that may or may not have a four-card major.
-#### When Opponents Double
+#### Over Interference
 If an opponent doubles, all conventional responses are “on.”
 For example:

 1NT — (Double) — 2♣ = Stayman

 1NT — (Double) — 2♦ = transfer to hearts

-With a bad hand and no 5-card suit, redouble to scramble to safety, looking for a 4-4 or 4-3 fit.
+With a bad hand and a weak minor, redouble for SOS.

-1NT — (Double) — Redouble = Rescue - weak with no five-card suit (opener bids a four-card suit, pass or correct).
+1NT — (Double) — Redouble = Rescue - weak with a long minor (opener bids 2♣, pass or correct).

-Otherwise pass and let opener reopen the bidding.

-1NT — (Double) — pass - (pass) = Forcing: opener either bids a 5-card suit or redoubles.
-Responder passes the redouble with 7+ (possibly less) or bids a 5-card minor.
-#### Over 2♣
+Double of any natural suit bid by the opponents is for penalty.

 Jacoby Transfers are on over 2♣.

 Double of an artificial 2♣ = Stayman, does not imply invitational or better values.

-#### Over Other Overcalls
-Double of any natural suit bid by the opponents is negative, showing at least one major.
-It is primarily for takeout, but may be converted to penalty with the right hand.

 Cue bid of opponent's natural suit = Game force, Stayman.
 Note: if the interference is a waiting bid (such as Cappelletti 2♣), it may be pragmatic to pass and wait for the suit to be shown in case a penalty double is a possibility.
 (For more information see [here](http://www.bridgebuff.com/cappsucks.html) although the entire system indicated is more complex than what is presented here.)

+If the opponents intervene over a conventional response, bids carry the same meaning as if there were no intervention.
+A bid says, “I’m bidding voluntarily, so I have a real fit with you.”

+1NT — (Pass) — 2♦ — (Double) — 2♥ = Real fit for hearts — pass with only two hearts

 Suit bids have a different meaning if the opponents intervene.

    * 2♥, 2♠ = To play, 5+.
    * 3♣, 3♦ = Invitational, 5+, denying a stopper if a suit was shown.
    * 3♥, 3♠ = Game force, 5+, denying a stopper if a suit was shown.

-#### Interference With Conventions
-If the opponents intervene over a conventional response, bids carry the same meaning as if there were no intervention.
-A bid says, “I’m bidding voluntarily, so I have a real fit with you.”

-For example: 1NT — (Pass) — 2♦ — (Double)
-   * Redouble: Suggestion to play (rare)
-   * Pass: Only two hearts
-      * Redouble: retransfer
-      * Others: same as without interference
-   * 2♥: Real fit for hearts

 The Texas transfer is on through 3♣.
 In other words it must be a jump.